ideascube/ansiblecube/README.md

  - Copy from an existing file ```update_``` and rename this way ```update_NAME_OF_IDEASCUBE_PROJECT.yml``` with the same name of your Ideascube conf file found in ideascube git hub repo located in ```ideascube/conf/```
  - Add the role you would like to install, you can find full exemple in [FULL_PLAYBOOK.md](https://github.com/ideascube/ansiblecube/blob/master/FULL_PLAYBOOK.md)
  - Save, commit and push modification to your repository ```git add . &&  git commit -a && git push origin master``` At this stage you have a new configuration file.
-This file is going to lunch several roles that are going to be processed on your device
+This file is going to launch several roles that are going to be processed on your device

 ### Methode 2 : Send me a pull request
 From the github web interface you can also create a new configuration file and send me a pull request

 ## Prepare the deployment !
 ### Download the oneClickDeploy script
-Now you are ready to start deployment on the targeted device, to do so, SSH throught your Ideascube box.
+Now you are ready to start deployment on the targeted device, to do so, SSH through your Ideascube box.
  - ```ssh ideascube@192.168.1.xxx```
  - Download the bash script ```wget https://github.com/ideascube/ansiblecube/raw/master/oneClickDeploy.sh```
  - Modify rights ```chmod +x oneClickDeploy.sh```